 Low-frequency (30-500 kHz) RFID systems have a short transmission range (generally less than 1.8 metres).
 High-frequency (850-950 MHz and 2.4-2.5 GHz) RFID systems offer a longer transmission range (more than 27 metres).
 In general, the higher the frequency, the more expensive the system.
 RFID is sometimes called dedicated short-range communication.

-There are two types of RFID tags: read-only tag and read-write tag.
+Read-only tag and read-write tag.
 In the read-only tag, the microchip or memory is written only once, during manufacturing process.
 The information, along with the serial number on the read-only tag, can never be changed.
 In the read-write tag, only the serial number is written during manufacturing process.
 The remaining blocks can be re-written by the user.

 Until recently, the focus of RFID technology was mainly on tags and readers which were being used in systems involving relatively low volumes of data.
 This is now changing as RFID in the supply chain is expected to generate huge volumes of data, which will have to be filtered and routed to the backend IT systems.
 To solve this problem, companies have developed special software packages called savants, which act as buffers between the RFID front-end and the IT backend.
 Savants are equivalent to middleware in the IT industry.

-RFID reader.
 RFID reader is the device used to transmit to and receive information from the RFID tag.
 It is also referred to as an ‘interrogator.’
 It includes sensors that read the RFID tags in the vicinity.